Rancho Santa Margarita lake and mountain community in South Orange County foothills

 What does housing cost in Rancho Santa Margarita?

 Pricing varies by sub-community and property type.
-Entry-level is generally condos and townhomes; mid-tier is detached SFR; lake-adjacent properties set the top end.
+Entry-level is generally condos and townhomes; mid-tier is detached SFR across the planned tracts; the top of the market runs through lake-adjacent inventory and Dove Canyon, the guard-gated golf-club community where pricing sits well above the broader RSM median.
 Verify current pricing with a licensed agent.

 How should buyers evaluate public safety?